 What if I do not want my information to be shared?

 Inform the health care professional or consultant you are seeing and make it clear that you do not want your information to be shared.
 We will not disclose your information to third parties without your permission unless there are exceptional circumstances such as when the health and safety of others is at risk or if the law requires it.

 Your consultant or health care professional will discuss with you the implications and any risk of not sharing your information and how this may affect your care.
 For example, this could mean that you would not have any of the benefits of having essential information about your care available out-of-hours, or in an emergency.

 Access to medical records

 The Data Protection Act 1998 safeguards the processing of your information.
 You are allowed by law to see what is contained in your medical records under this Act.
 Requests for access to your personal information should be in writing to your GP, or the Chief Executive of the Hospice.
-The Hospice must respond to your request within 28 days and a charge may be made for this.
+The Hospice must respond to your request within one month and a charge may be made for this.
 The Hospice has a duty to keep medical records up to date and accurate.
 If you feel anything has been added to the record that is factually incorrect, you have the right to apply to have it amended in accordance with the guidance in the Act.
 You may also request (free of charge) that copies of correspondence related to your care are sent or shown to you.

 Electronic Health Records

 Historically records have been on paper, but real progress has been and continues to be made on electronic health records.

 - Available to staff who need them to care for you.
 Paper records can be physically lost and can only be in one place at a time.